 For more than 20 years Australia engaged in diplomacy to convince Japan to end its whaling program, while protest groups like Sea Shepherd engaged in a long-running and at times dangerous campaign to convince Japan to cease its unlawful slaughter.Shadow Attorney General Mark Dreyfus, 2 April 2014

 Exchanging one cruelty for another

 Animal protection groups have since spoken out repeatedly about the abuses endemic to the trade, uncovering case after case of systemic cruelty to Australian animals exported live.
-Yet this small industry continues to receive government support — despite causing untold suffering to literally millions of Australian cattle, sheep, goats and other animals over several decades.
+Yet this industry continues to receive government support — despite causing untold suffering to literally millions of Australian sheep, cattle, goats and other animals over several decades.